White-Label AI Agents for Digital Marketing Agencies: Add to Your Service Stack (2026)

 Bookings depend on calls, manual confirmations, reminder messages, and front-desk follow-up.

-Once you know which clients to start with, the next move is turning those deployments into service packages with clear pricing.
+Once you know which clients to start with, the next step is to turn those deployments into service packages with clear pricing.
 Let's see how.

 What You Add to Your Service Packages — and What You Charge